fvinas/elih/README.md

 ### Export

-ELIH displays fancy HTML tables to easily understand your predictions in a Jupyter Notebook, but allows you to export its output in standard Python objects (dict, list, ...) so that you can directly use its output in a production workflow or in another application.
+ELIH displays fancy HTML tables to easily understand your predictions in a Jupyter Notebook, but allows you to export its output in standard Python objects (dict, list, ...) thru its `to_dict` method so that you can directly use its output in a production workflow or in another application.

 Usage
 -----

-`elih.HumanExplanation(explanation, rules_layers, additional_features=None, dictionary=None, scoring=None, interpretors=None)`
+`elih.HumanExplanation(explanation, rules_layers, additional_features=None, dictionary=None, scoring=None, interpretors=None)`: returns a `elih.HumanExplanation` object.

+`elih.HumanExplanation` constructor arguments are:

 - `explanation` - an ELI5 `Explanation` object (typically the output of `explain_prediction`)
 - `rules_layers` - `list` of `dict` to define rules layers (or a `dict` if only one layer).